jesperberth/GitForOps/gitforops/content/lab05/_index.md

 ---
-title: "Lab 5 Git Commit"
+title: "Git Commit"
+weight: 50
+pre: "<b>Lab 5. </b>"
+chapter: false
 ---

 In this lab we will learn how to add files monitor our status and remove files